 "It starts with the originator trying to make the deal happen," says Sandy Nickol, a regional president with Republic Bancorp Inc.'s mortgage company in Farmington Hills, Mich.
 "Sometimes you can't close the deal unless you can get the customer a mortgage of 'X.' If they're trying to pull cash out to pay off three credit cards and it doesn't make sense to refinance today unless they can do that, the whole deal is going to hinge on an appraisal that's high enough to do that."

+Our mission is to educate homeowners about predatory lending practices and bank fraud and the legal options available to them.
 We believe that if you don't know your rights, you don’t know your options.